HarrisLin/Mafia-Game-/README.md

 Check all modifiable variables if they are modified correctly after a test is performed.

-- Make GameEngine and interaction of the characters with each other in the game
-NOTE: Assign characters, perform all night time actions, lynch, etc.
+- Make GameEngine and interaction of the characters with each other in the game NOTE* Assign characters, set new day, perform all night time actions, lynch, restart game, etc.

 - Make GUI
 NOTE: I DON'T KNOW HOW :D